Image via Canva

 Why the concern?

-If other no honey pots of reserves are not available in the same amount to tap from the city’s woefully thin reserves when the 2027 tax rates are set later this year, homeowners are looking likely to be whacked with roughly 10% property tax increases and thus give rise to a likely record parentage increase in their tax bills even given near level spending plus $6 million in scheduled raises for rank and file city employees along with covering $5 million in snow removal spending above the but $2.25 million budgeted. .
+If other no honey pots of reserves are available in the same amount to tap from the city’s woefully thin reserves when 2027 property tax rates are set later this year, local homeowners are looking likely to be whacked with upwards of roughly 10% property tax increases>

-Further note that a 10% property tax increase from 2026 tax bills would work out to somewhere in the range of a $750 to $850 increase on 2027 property tax bill on median assessed value residential property (roughly $635,000 +/- per available data).
+Further note that a 10% property tax increase from 2026 tax bills would work out to somewhere in the range of a $750 to $850 dollar increase on the 2027 property tax bill on median assessed value residential property (roughly $635,000 +/- per available data).

-Even more problematic, local services provided during FY 2027 would have to remain at best flat absent any secret stash reserves to tap to pay down the local property tax levy when 2027 tax rates are set in December.
+Even more problematic, local services provided during FY 2027 would so have to remain at best flat absent any secret stash reserves to tap to pay down the local property tax levy when 2027 tax rates are set in December.

-Currently, the City of Quincy has $24 million in untapped property tax levy available to tap and which would allow City Hall to tax local property owners $24 million more than would otherwise be the case absent untapped tax levy per Prop 2 1/2.
+Currently, the City of Quincy has $24 million in untapped property tax levy available to tap and which would allow City Hall to tax local property owners $24 million more than would otherwise be the case absent available untapped tax levy per Prop 2 1/2.

 Enough already